Effective Strategic Alignment

 • Ranking strategic options with risk/yield factors

-• Demonstration – Strategic Risk Assessment
+• Exercise – Defining Strategic Components

-Section 6: Aligning strategies with the landscape
+Section 9: Aligning strategies with the environment.

 • How do you link external influences with strategies?